Chief of Policy and Advocacy

 National Advocacy Center // Washington, D.C.

-Laura Daniel Davis serves as the Vice President for Conservation Strategy at the National Wildlife Federation, leading the organization’s federal strategy to advance key priorities, including increasing America’s wildlife populations, improving federal management of public lands, encouraging conservation on private lands, and restoring America’s waterways.
+Laura Daniel Davis serves as the Chief of Policy and Advocacy at the National Wildlife Federation, leading the organization’s federal strategy to advance key priorities, including increasing America’s wildlife populations, improving federal management of public lands, encouraging conservation on private lands, and restoring America’s waterways.

 Prior to joining the National Wildlife Federation, Davis worked for more than two decades in the public and nonprofit sectors.
 She served as chief of staff to Interior Secretaries Sally Jewell and Ken Salazar from 2011 to 2014.
 She also served as associate deputy secretary and deputy chief of staff at the Department of the Interior from 2009 to 2010.
 In these roles, Davis worked with the secretary and the senior management team to implement administration priorities, including protection and conservation of public lands and wildlife, ensuring responsible development of public lands energy resources, and strengthening the government to government relationship with American Indian tribes.

 Davis also has worked in various senior roles in Congress, at the Interior Department in the Clinton Administration, and at Democratic Governors’ Association.

 Immediately before joining the National Wildlife Federation, Davis led the Heritage Outdoors Project of the Resources Legacy Fund, which worked with conservation organizations to preserve and protect public lands and wildlife.

 Davis graduated cum laude from Wake Forest University and lives in Alexandria, Virginia, with her husband and daughter.

 The National Wildlife® Photo Contest celebrates the power of photography to advance conservation and connect people with wildlife and the outdoors.Enter Today